-#89 on The Coolest Actors Eversee more on Clark Gable
+#43 on The Most Beloved US Veteranssee more on Clark Gable

 In 1939, as Europe reeled in shock from Germany's invasion of Poland, an actor in Hollywood was waiting for the release of a film that, little did he know, would skyrocket him to stardom.
 Mr. Smith Goes to Washington paved Jimmy Stewart's star on the Hollywood Walk of Fame, but he wasn't done yet.
 The next year, he won his only Academy Award in five nominations for his role in Philadelphia Story.
 Everyone expected more success, but they would have to wait five years for it.
 Thanks to a lapse in his contract with MGM that coincided with Uncle Sam's call to war, Mr. Stewart – after packing on a few extra pounds to be able to enlist – joined the Army Air Corps.